infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 }
 ```

-As you're reading through the implemented interfaces file, you might have noticed the <i>navigateToHome</i> function but I believe it's quite self explanatory.
+As you're reading through the implemented interfaces file, you might have noticed the <i>navigateToHome</i> function but I believe it's quite self-explanatory.
 Handles the navigation to the <i>Home</i> screen.

-Next in order is login function in the LoginInteractorInterface which differs from the standard one (non-rx) in returning the observable sequence (in this case its Single trait) instead of receiving the completion handler as an method argument.
+Next in order is login function in the LoginInteractorInterface which differs from the standard one (non-rx) in returning the observable sequence (in this case its Single trait) instead of receiving the completion handler as a method argument.
 The same goes for the <i>register</i> method.
 We try to use traits as much as possible and when they are applicable.
 Don't overuse them, try to understand when and where you should use them.
 We mostly use Single and Completable as return types when defining API calls since in that case it is expected to either succeed or fail with returned value/error, or when the API call does not return anything (or the result does not matter), use Completable.
 We'll get in touch with <i>rememberUser</i> function in the *LoginInteractor* part of this guide.

 Lastly, we're moving to the Login enum which now contains some information.
 As you can see, we have added *LoginActions* struct which helps us organise actions in one single place.
 Actions will hold every driver, signal, etc. which the view wants to pass to Presenter.
 We're mostly using Drivers for use cases where we need to access the last known value when subscribing, for example when binding a value to the text field.
 On the other hand, we use signals to register button taps or anything which just needs to say that it has happened and doesn't need to keep the last known value.
 As those are actions, you want to name them as actions (login, register, email, rememberMe, etc.) and not as emailDriver, etc. When Presenter wants to send something to the view, we wrap it in *Events* struct which contains every possible event which view needs to know about.
 With events, for example, there can be an items property that will contain items that are shown on the screen (tableView, collectionView).
 Events work just like actions and naming is not any different :)

 Having that said, we have wrapped up a big chunk of information.
 We have covered how to pass information from the view to the presenter and back.
 Now let's see how it works under the hood. *LoginPresenter* here we come!

 ###LoginPresenter